 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-Thank you, for that question.
-As far as I'm concerned and understand, there have been no agreement to do block funding for infrastructures across the country, but I think, just looking at how infrastructure programs have rolled out throughout the years, we do try to make new gains or try to improve upon how the delivery of those programs to our communities, and we are anticipating a renewal of the Investing in Canada Infrastructure Program and provide feedback through our channels to our federal counterparts on, again, our infrastructure gap, how to reach out and address things, given we have a very tight construction season, for example.

-These are some of the things we try to bring forward as our realities of working in Nunavut.
+Thank you for that question.
+As far as I'm concerned and understand, there has been no agreement to do block funding for infrastructure across the country.
+I think, just looking at how infrastructure programs have rolled out throughout the years, we do try to make new gains or try to improve upon the delivery of those programs to our communities.
+We are anticipating a renewal of the Investing in Canada Infrastructure Program and to provide feedback through our channels to our federal counterparts on, again, our infrastructure gap; how do we try to address it, given we have a very tight construction season, for example.
+These are some of the things we try to bring forward as our realities working in Nunavut.
 Thank you, Mr. Chairman.